auroq/glotter/CONTRIBUTING.md

 ### Structure

-The file structure of glotter looks like the following (with ommissions)
+The file structure of glotter looks like the following (with omissions)

 - glotter
 - test